-Jan Hanniford (Ballet) was a principal dancer with Joffrey Ballet, Premiere Ballerina in A.T.E.R.
+Jan Hanniford (Ballet - Guest Teacher) was a principal dancer with Joffrey Ballet, Premiere Ballerina in A.T.E.R.
 Balletto, Italy, and Netherlands Dance Theatre.

 26 years ago, Huntington Ballet Theatre was founded Jan Hanniford, who envisioned a chamber sized ballet company comprised of professional dancers and students dancers capable of dancing with noted professionals.
 She became known as a gifted choreographer.
 Her production of The Nutcracker was heralded by Newsday as one of the "best in the area," and which the company still performs to this day.

 For many years, she was the Dean of Dance at Dreyfoos School of the Arts.
 There she taught, and thoughtfully guided students as they became professional dancers and teachers.